sahiliamsso/docs/source/index.md

 secure by leveraging a central authentication and authorization service.
 Because there are so many different kinds of apps, there is no way to "top down" implement proprietary security mechanisms.
 This is why open standards are so important for IAM.
-Also, we don't want to lock you into the Gluu Server!

 While there are many open protocols for IAM, Gluu focuses on just a few.
 Consolidation saves money, and one-off integrations should be avoided.